 Covanta is a leading owner and operator of Energy from Waste facilities in North America and Europe.

-The contractor will be a CNIM/Clugston Joint Venture in which CNIM leads the process works and Clugston leads the civil works.
+The facility will be built by CNIM.
 Once completed, the facility will be operated by MES Environmental, a subsidiary of CNIM, for a contract duration of 25 years.

 CNIM Group is a leading European specialist for the design and construction of power plants and has delivered 163 Energy from Waste plants all over the world.